 By removing unnecessary regulation and only imposing new regulation where it is absolutely necessary, the portfolio is helping the Government to reach its target of reducing red tape by at least $1 billion a year.

-The Regulator Performance Framework [PDF 275 KB] commenced on 1 July 2015 and forms an important part of the Government’s commitment to reduce unnecessary and inefficient regulation.
-The Framework encourages regulators to minimise the regulatory burden created through their administration of regulation.
+The Regulator Performance Framework commenced on 1 July 2015 and forms an important part of the Government’s commitment to reduce unnecessary and inefficient regulation.
+The Framework guides Commonwealth regulators in minimising their impact on those they regulate while still delivering the vital role they have been asked to perform.

 The Framework establishes a common set of six outcomes-based key performance indicators (KPIs) that will allow for the comprehensive assessment of regulator performance and their engagement with stakeholders, specifically: